open-pioneer/trails-starter/docs/tutorials/HowToCreateAPackage.md

 > Application packages are packages like all others.
 > They just have a few additional capabilities.

-## Background
+## Background information

 Every locally developed package must contain a `package.json` and a `build.config.mjs`.
-The `package.json` file is required by Node and PNPM, while the `build.config.mjs` is used to implement our extensions (services etc.).
+The `package.json` file is required by Node and PNPM, while the `build.config.mjs` is used to implement our framework specific extensions (services etc.).

-By convention, most packages are placed into `src/packages/../<PACKAGE_NAME>`.
+By convention, packages are placed into `src/packages/../<PACKAGE_NAME>`.
 However, they can be placed anywhere within the `src` directory: every `package.json` in the source directory is detected by pnpm as part of the workspace (see `pnpm-workspace.yaml`), and all packages in the workspace may reference each other ([more details](https://pnpm.io/workspaces)).